shalva97/questions/README.md

 - how can you update data in a Fragment from another Fragment
 - name different design patterns
 - 4 OOP principles
+- business logic, business rules
+- your implementation of Paging3 with cache
 ### Soft skills
 - Introduce yourself
 - goal of sprint?